What is a drone?

 Have there been American citizens killed by drone strikes?

-Four American citizens have been killed by drone strikes.
+Five American citizens have been killed by drone strikes.
 Anwar al-Awlaki, who was affiliated with al-Qaeda, and Samir Khan, were killed by a strike in 2011.
-A second strike killed al-Awlaki's innocent 17-year-old son.
+A second strike killed al-Awlaki’s innocent 17-year-old son.
 In 2002, Ahmed Hijazi was killed.
 All of these victims were American citizens living in Yemen.
+In 2015, hostage Warren Weinstein was also killed.

 Are drone strikes a violation of international law?